deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

     RESPONSE: llm_response(model_name="model_name_1", history=10)

-    # if history length set to ``-1`` ALL the users messages will be passed as history
+    # if history length set to ``-1`` ALL the users messages will be passed as history.
     # use this value cautiously because it can easily exceed models context window
-    # and "push" the meaningfull prompts out of it
+    # and "push" the meaningful prompts out of it
     RESPONSE: llm_response(model_name="model_name_1", history=-1)

 Another way of dealing with unwanted messages is by using filtering functions.